-The first Psalm prepares us to pray, reminding the seeker of the favor and blessing promised to those that love God and love His law—meditating on His law day and night.
+The first Psalm prepares us to pray, reminding the seeker of the favor and blessing promised to those that love God and love His Law—meditating on His Law day and night.
 Oh, the peace, the comfort, the joy, that abides in one that meditates on the Word of God.
 What a gift to have the Word of God so deeply engrained into our very beings…how full we will become—overflowing.
 I want the Word of God to be the very marrow of my bones.
-When I know the Word of God this deep—I know Him this deep.
-I pray for a love for Your Word—Not just scholarly study—Lord I want a love for Your Word.
-May my heart burn within me as You open up the Scriptures to me (Luke 24:32).
+When I know the Word of God this deeply, I know Him this deeply.
+I pray for a love for Your Word—not just scholarly study, but a deep love for Your Word.
+May my heart burn within me as You open up the Scriptures to me (see Lk.
+24:32).

 I want the Scriptures to become my thought, my life, my teaching.
 Augustine